HarshitRSethi/CS_50_C/README.md

 ## 📁 Folder Structure

+### 1. `tideman/`

+This program implements the Tideman (Ranked Pairs) election method, where voters rank candidates by preference.
+It records, sorts, and locks pairs of winners and losers, avoiding cycles, to determine the overall election winner.

+**Files:**

+- `tideman.out`
+- `tideman.c`
+- `cs50.h`
+- `cs50.c`

+---

-### 1. `runoff/`
+### 2. `runoff/`

 This program simulates a runoff voting election where voters rank candidates in order of preference.
 It repeatedly eliminates the lowest-ranked candidates until one achieves a majority or a tie occurs.

 **Files:**